cocotb/cocotb/docs/source/contributing.rst

 Features
 --------

-Cocotb is still in development and new features are still welcome and appreciated;
+cocotb is still in development and new features are still welcome and appreciated;
-as long as they stay `in scope <#Architecture-and-Scope-of-Cocotb>`__.
-Cocotb is comprised of several major codebases, each requiring different sets of skills and development process.
+as long as they stay `in scope <#Architecture-and-Scope-of-cocotb>`__. cocotb is comprised of several major codebases, each requiring different sets of skills and development process.
 Instead of including that breakdown here, it is done in the `internal documentation <https://github.com/cocotb/cocotb/wiki/cocotb-Internals>`__.

 Small improvements to existing features generally do not require maintainer pre-approval.